-CPs that have been manufactured from pure n-paraffins are generally unreactive and stable during storage at normal temperatures.
-Depending on their chain length and degree of chlorination, CPs are colourless or yellowish, mobile to highly viscous liquids or waxy to glassy solidified substances.
-CPs are practically insoluble in water, lower alcohols, glycerol and glycols, although they can form emulsions and/or suspensions.
+The physical and chemical properties of the SCCPs are determined by the chlorine content (typically 49-70% for commercial substances).
+There are a wide number of possible chlorinated paraffins (of different chain length, degrees of chlorination and position of the chlorine atoms along the carbon chain) present in any given commercial product.
+Thus, care has to be taken when interpreting some of the physico-chemical data.
+Increasing the chlorine content leads to an increase in viscosity and a decrease in volatility.
+SCCPs are relatively inert substances, which are resistant to chemical attack and are hydrolytically stable.
+They possess good thermal stability.
+However if held at high temperatures (>200C) for long periods they will darken and release detectable quantities of hydrogen chloride (ECB, 2000).
+CPs, including short chain CPs, are practically insoluble in water, lower alcohols, glycerol and glycols, although they can form emulsions and/or suspensions.
 They are soluble in chlorinated solvents, aromatic hydrocarbons, ketones, esters, ethers, mineral oils and some cutting oils (IARC, 1990, Fiedler, 2010).
 Measured water solubilities of individual C10-12 chlorinated alkanes ranged from 400 - 960 µg/L (Drouillard et al. 1998, UNEP/POPS/POPRC.11/10/Add.2), while estimated solubilities of C10 and C13 chlorinated alkane mixtures ranged from 6.4 - 2370 µg/L (BUA 1992, UNEP/POPS/POPRC.11/10/Add.2).
-CPs are viscous, colorless or yellowish dense oils with low vapor pressures, except for those of long carbon chain length with high chlorine content (70%), which are solid.

 SCCPs are persistent, bioaccumulative, and toxic, particularly to aquatic organisms, and undergo long range environmental transport.
 SCCPs have been measured in sediments also in Arctic lakes.
 Although concentrations in water in remote areas are low, SCCPs are measured in Arctic biota at levels comparable to known POPs indicating widespread contamination.
 Notably, SCCPs are present in Arctic terrestrial and marine mammals, which are in turn food for northern indigenous people.
 SCCPs are measured in human breast milk both in temperate and Arctic populations.
 SCCPs have also been detected in food (e.g. in Denmark, Germany, France, Italy, Japan, the UK, the USA).
 (UNEP/POPS/POPRC.11/10/Add.2)

 According to the Stockholm Convention Persistent Organic Pollutants Review Committee risk profile (UNEP/POPS/POPRC.11/10/Add.2) SCCPs both empirical (laboratory and field) and modelled data indicate that SCCPs can accumulate in biota.
 High concentrations of SCCPs in upper trophic level organisms, notably in marine mammals and aquatic freshwater biota (e.g., beluga whales, ringed seals and various fish), is additional evidence of bioaccumulation.
-SCCPs are particularly toxic to aquatic invertebrates, with a reported chronic NOEC of 5 µg/L for Daphnia magna and a chronic NOEC of 7.3 µg/L for the mysid shrimp.
-Severe liver histopathology has been observed in trout, with LOECs ranging from 0.79 to 5.5 µg/g in whole fish tissue.
+SCCPs are particularly toxic to aquatic invertebrates, with a reported chronic No-Observed Effect Concentration (NOEC) of 5 µg/L for Daphnia magna and a chronic NOEC of 7.3 µg/L for the mysid shrimp.
+Severe liver histopathology has been observed in trout, with Lowest Observed Effect Concentrations (LOEC) ranging from 0.79 to 5.5 µg/g in whole fish tissue.
 The International Agency for Research on Cancer considers some SCCPs (average C12, average 60% chlorination) to be possible carcinogens (groups 2B), although questions have been raised regarding the mechanisms for induction of tumors and the relevance for human health of the studies on which this classification was derived.
-The most recent assessment of the EU concludes that effects on the liver, thyroid, and kidney have been shown to occur in mammalian species exposed to SCCPs.
-The effects are manifested as organ weight increases and histological changes after exposure for weeks or months, but may turn into carcinomas and adenomas after chronic exposure (UNEP/POPS/POPRC.11/10/Add.2).
+The EUrisk assessment from 2008 concludes that effects on the liver, thyroid, and kidney have been shown to occur in mammalian species exposed to SCCPs.
+The effects are manifested as organ weight increases and histological changes after exposure for weeks or months, but may turn into carcinomas and adenomas after chronic exposure (ECB, 2008, UNEP/POPS/POPRC.11/10/Add.2).

 2. Production